 Adherence to mandates of the BSA and the respective Goodman Student Club.

 It is at the discretion of the BOD to approve, deny, or modify (e.g. offer reduced funding) any request.

+Clubs are required to return any funding overages to the BSA.
+Clubs who fail to abide this regulation in accordance with the Financial Management Policy may be refused funding during future requests.

 Class B members shall not be entitled to standard funding from the BSA.

-Class B members can apply for funding for competitions/conferences, events, and other expenses.
+Class B members can apply for funding for competitions/conferences, events, and other expenses by presenting funding requests to the BOD.

+No Goodman Student Club is permitted to contact external partners, potential partners, or other community members outside of Brock University unless given explicit permission by the BSA.

 All Goodman Student Clubs are mandated to comply with the Clubs Bylaw.